Survivalism: 2010s

 Television shows such as the National Geographic Channel's Doomsday Preppers emerged to capitalize on what Los Angeles Times entertainment contributor Mary McNamara dubbed "today's zeitgeist of fear of a world-changing event".

 After the 2012 Sandy Hook Elementary School shooting, the "prepper" community worried they would face public scrutiny after it was revealed the perpetrator's mother was a survivalist.
 Earlier that year, a double homicide was committed by survivalist Peter Keller, who admitted to killing his wife and daughter in a video diary.
 He killed himself while evading capture in a bunker he built in Rattlesnake Ridge in King County, Washington.
 Both were cited by The Christian Science Monitor as examples of survivalism being tied to violence.

 2020s

-During the ongoing COVID-19 pandemic, which was declared a Public Health Emergency of International Concern by the World Health Organization in early 2020 and the Russian invasion of Ukraine (2022–present), survivalism has received renewed interest, even by those who are not traditionally considered preppers.
+During the COVID-19 pandemic, which was declared a Public Health Emergency of International Concern by the World Health Organization in early 2020 and the Russian invasion of Ukraine (2022–present), survivalism has received renewed interest, even by those who are not traditionally considered preppers.

+In 2026, progressive political commentator Ta-Nehisi Coates accused the United States of adhering to a "survivalist theory of democracy—one that proposed to erect a shield over one group while providing weaponry to destroy another," largely in reference to the Gaza genocide.